AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * You can define and manage unique keywords for your SMS campaigns and journeys, enabling more personalized and efficient communication.
 * You can create and deliver a default SMS message when a keyword is not recognized.

-**Frequency and priority management**
+**Conflict and priority management**

-* **Frequency capping by campaign or journey** - You can now create frequency rules to apply to your journeys, allowing you to limit the number of journeys per day, week, or month, as well as control the number of concurrent journeys running simultaneously.
+* **Frequency capping by journey** - You can now create rule sets to apply to your journeys, allowing you to limit the number of journeys per day, week, or month, as well as control the number of concurrent journeys running simultaneously.

 * **Priority score** - You can now assign a priority score to a campaign or a journey, ranging from 0 to 100.
 A higher number indicates a higher priority.
 When two campaigns or journeys use the same channel configuration, Journey Optimizer will select the one with the highest priority score.
 If the campaigns have the same score, the campaign that was most recently modified will be chosen.
 Priority score is available for all inbound channels in campaigns, and for the in-app channel in journeys.

 * **View conflicts** - A new **View conflicts** button in journeys and campaigns now allows you to check whenever there's a possibility of overlap with other journeys or campaigns such as the start date, the targeted audience, or the selected channel configuration.

+>[!AVAILABILITY]
+>
+>Conflict and priority management capabilities are available in Limited Availability to a select group of customers.
+Please note that these features will be gradually rolled out to more users in the future.
+Reach out to your account team if interested in being added to the waitlist for this feature.

 **Decision management**

 * **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu.